wmvanvliet/scientific_writing_tips/grant_writing.md

 When you're happy with the outline, you can move on and lock it down into writing.

-Writing the grand application
+Writing the grant application
 -----------------------------

-Grand writing seminars will tell you a god grand application is a real page turner.
+Grant writing seminars will tell you a good grant application is a real page turner.
 More concretely, this means that the goal for the first sentence is to make the reviewer want to read the next sentence, and the next, and the next, until he/she finishes your entire application.

 This begins at the title.
 Presumably the reviewer is forced to read this, so you get this one for free.
 The first thing the reviewer wants to know is: "What is this project about?"
 So, that's your title.
-A good idea for a grand application is have the title be the dramatic outcome of your project, should all go well.
+A good idea for a grant application is have the title be the dramatic outcome of your project, should all go well.

 Your title will hopefully make the reviewer genuinely interested in how you are going to pull the project off.
 Hence, you should in the Introduction spend as little time as possible before getting to that point.